threader/PC-Tuning/docs/post-install.md

 ## Optimize the File System

-Open CMD & enter the commands below.
+Open CMD and enter the commands below.

-- Disables the creation of 8.3 character-length file names on FAT- & NTFS-formatted volumes
+- Disables the creation of 8.3 character-length file names on FAT- and NTFS-formatted volumes

     ```bat
     fsutil behavior set disable8dot3 1